How We Work

 What is the Key Worker Approach?

-Noah’s Ark’s therapy specialists are known as Key Workers or Main Therapists.
+Noah’s Ark’s professionals are known as Key Workers or Lead Therapists.
 They each have specific professional backgrounds and are highly skilled in all developmental areas.
 Key Workers support each other within Noah’s Ark to share their expertise.

-Key Workers arm parents, carers and other important adults in your child’s life with skills and knowledge so your child can learn and develop with familiar people, at home and in the community.
+Key Workers provide parents, carers and other important adults in your child’s life with skills and knowledge so your child can learn and develop with familiar people, at home and in the community.

 What is the Everyday Routines Approach?